MurrayPHN/phn-exchange-docs/docs/practices/engagement.md

 PHNs often receive external requests from third parties to access data under its governance.
 Subject to your PHNs legal advice, the following check list may be considered for inclusion in your internal documentation

-Information required from the external requestor to access data under the PHNs governance to make an appropriate assessment of the request will include
+Information required from the external requestor to access data under the PHNs governance to make an appropriate assessment of the request will include;

 - Project title and objectives
 - Data elements